 I settled into my comfortable leather window seat, which had multiple adjustment features to include a massage function, and sipped my orange juice to prepare for the seven-hour flight across the Atlantic.
 The seats also have a USB port for charging phones, computers and notebooks, and a high-voltage individual reading light which can be used when the lights are dimmed.

-Within the first hour we were served our evening meal on linen placemats and fine china.
-We were given the menu to select our entree from one of three options, and then shown an extensive wine list full of French and Moroccan wines.
+Within the first hour we were served our evening meal on a linen placemat and fine china.
+Passengers were given the menu to select our entree from one of three options, and then shown an extensive wine list full of French and Moroccan wines.

-The second course, which could have been an entree because it was so substantial, consisted of two types of gourmet salads, one with meat and the other, scallops with sautéed vegetables.
+The first course, which could have been the entree because it was so substantial, consisted of two types of gourmet salads, one with meat and the other with scallops and sautéed vegetables.
 The wine was poured with this course.
 Once again, I selected a French Bordeaux as my wine choice.

-Being almost full at this point, my third course, a lamb dish with spice-flavored mashed potatoes and cooked down leeks, was served.
+Being almost full at this point, my second course, a lamb dish with spice-flavored mashed potatoes and cooked down leeks, was served.
 Both French and Moroccan breads were offered as well.
-I only ate half of the delicious meal because it was filling.
-Instead of the next two courses, a cheese plate with fruit and a dessert selection, I ordered another glass of the Bordeaux to get more relaxed in order to sleep for the rest of the flight.
+I only ate half of the delicious meal because it was quite filling.
+Instead of the next two courses, a cheese plate with fruit and a dessert selection, I ordered another glass of the Bordeaux in oder to relax more to sleep for the rest of the flight.

 On the seat back in front of you is a TV screen where you can watch movies, play games or access the aircraft’s Geovision that lets your know where you are throughout the entire flight which on this flight was almost entirely over the Atlantic Ocean.
-The on-demand video feature offers 45 programs with current and classical Hollywood movies, Arabic films, commentaries and various television series.
-Passing on the videos, I finished my second glass of wine, I adjusted the seat to a fully horizontal bed position and enjoyed a good night’s rest.
+The on-demand video feature offers 45 programs with current and classical Hollywood movies, Arabic films, commentaries and various television series in several different languages.
+Passing on the videos, I finished my second glass of wine, adjusted the seat to a fully horizontal bed position and enjoyed a good night’s rest.

 About an hour before landing, I woke up, raised my window cover and saw the sun’s reflection on the 787-8’s massive engines.
 I knew we must be close to approaching land.
 My quiet, smooth, restful ride was soon coming to an end.
-Shortly, breakfast was offered.
-Instead of the standard meal I asked for the cheese plate I couldn’t eat which was part of my dinner as a substitution and the stewardess was happy to honor my request.
+Shortly there after, breakfast was offered.
+Instead of the standard meal I asked for the cheese plate I couldn’t eat from my filling evening meal as a substitution for the breakfast fare and the stewardess was happy to honor my request.

 We deplaned and were transported to the terminal in a Mercedes Benz van reserved only for Business Class passengers.
 Once I went through Moroccan immigration and security I headed to the Royal Air Maroc Business Class lounge to wait for my connecting flight to Lisbon.

-The lounge was well-appointed with Moroccan design accents and an inviting food selection of small sandwiches, breakfast sweets, juices, coffee and tea.
+The attractive, business class lounge was well-appointed with Moroccan design accents and offered an inviting food selection Moroccan buffet of small sandwiches, breakfast sweets, juices, coffee and tea.

-Royal Air Maroc has an extensive reach both internationally, flying to 50 cities throughout, Africa, Asia, Europe as well as North America and domestically, serving dozens of cities in Morocco.
+Royal Air Maroc has an extensive reach both internationally, flying to 50 cities throughout, Africa, Asia, Europe, as well as, in major North America cities and domestically, serving dozens of cities in Morocco.
 The flight I took is a daily offering from the airline.
 In early August, Royal Air Maroc will launch a new North American route from Washington/Dulles to Casablanca.